raihansikdar/raihan_cli/README.md

 1. ✅ Scaffolds folders and files for new features (MVC or MVVM)

-2. 🛠️ Supports GetX, Provider, and BLoC state management
+2. 🛠️ Supports GetX, Provider, Riverpod and BLoC state management

 3. 🗑️ Removes entire feature folders safely